 - Bake.

-I have a handy trick for filling donut pans— and I swear by it if you’re looking for an easy shortcut.
+I have a handy trick for filling donut pans, and I swear by it if you’re looking for an easy shortcut.
 Add the batter to a large zipped-top bag, cut off a corner, then pipe the batter into the donut pan filling only about halfway.
 The bag makes transferring the batter easy, neat, and quick.
+I use the same trick when making the baked chocolate donuts in Sally’s Baking 101 cookbook.

 I have another trick for you and I do this with almost every cake, muffin, cupcake, and donut that I bake.
 When the donuts are looking just about done, lightly poke the top with your finger.
 If the donut bounces back, they’re done.
 If your finger leaves an indent, the donuts need a little longer in the oven.
 Testing with a toothpick works as well.